Three different levels of light the eyes have to work in.

-The eyes provide us with information screening some things out and letting what we think is important in.
-Very little of the eye is high resolution fovea, central eye, responsible for directed vision and identification of details and things like faces.
-Each of the cells in the fovea requires thousands of support cells in the visual cortex just to manage the the beginning stages of seeing something.
-The fovea is for high resolution focus on what’s important to us.
-Most of our vision is low resolution and peripheral, giving us a generalized view of an area and for picking up movement.
-We filter what peripheral vision picks up and then point the fovea at what we think is important and requires direct focus and attention.
+The eyes provide us with information, screening out what’s non-essential and processing information our minds think is essential at the moment.
+Very little of the eye is the high-resolution fovea, central eye, responsible for directed vision and identification of details and things like faces.
+The fovea is for a high-resolution focus on what’s important to us.
+Each of the cells in the fovea requires thousands of support cells in the visual cortex to manage the beginning stages of seeing something.
+Most of our vision is low resolution and peripheral, giving us a generalized view of an area and picking up movement.
+We filter what peripheral vision picks up and then point the fovea at what we think is essential and requires direct focus and attention.

-So, what is important in a low light defensive situation?
+So, what is essential in a low-light defensive situation?

 Visual Tasking Priorities

-For self defense we need to prioritize what we direct that high resolution vision at.
-We recommend first and foremost the hands and waist of a potential unknown subject or unknown contact.
-The hands are what hold and operate weapons that can kill us or someone else.
-Bad guys carry guns and knives on the waist-line just like good guys do.
-Good guys, like police, wear badges on the waist-line as well.
+We need to prioritize what we direct that high-resolution vision at for self-defense.
+I recommend first and foremost the hands and waist of a potential unknown subject or unknown contact.
+The hands hold and operate weapons that can kill us or someone else.
+Those who mean us harm carry guns and knives on the waist-line just like good guys do, and law enforcement often wears badges on the waist-line.
 Does what the unknown is wearing matter, like a ski mask?
-Sure, it might provide information pertinent to the situation but its not the priority that requires directed vision at first contact.
+Sure, it might provide information pertinent to the situation, but it’s not the priority that requires directed vision at first contact.

 More Light, Better Information

-Without enough light directed at the visual priority (hands and waist) the high resolution part of the eye doesn’t focus as well which means the identification process is slowed.
-This in turn slows our ability to make a good use of force decision.
-The more light we can direct at the visual priority the better the information we can collect.
-Less light means straining to see and hesitation due to uncertainty or worse, a rash decision based on what we thought we saw.
-“He had a mask on so…..”.
+The more light we can direct at the visual priority, the better we can collect essential data.
+Without enough light directed at the visual priority (hands and waist), the high-resolution part of the eye doesn’t focus, slowing the identification process—diminishing use of force decision making.
+Less light means straining to see and hesitation due to uncertainty or, worse, a rash decision based on what we thought we saw.
+“He had a mask on, so…..”.

-Shooting in low light is learning the mechanics of shooting safely, accurately and fast in combination with a light.
-Fighting is combining those mechanics with a use of force decision based on accurate information.
-If we don’t have a priority of visual tasking in low light we will look but not see what’s important to a possible life or death decision.
-Time is wasted trying to look at everything at once vs seeing what actually matters at that moment.
-If we don’t put enough light on the visual priority and can’t properly identify what’s there, time is wasted trying to process and decide.
-If we understand what to direct vision at and then put enough light on it to properly identify we can actually see-process-decide and act faster and more accurately.
+Shooting in low light is learning the mechanics of shooting safely, accurately, and fast in combination with light.
+Fighting combines those mechanics with a use of force decision based on accurate information.
+If we don’t prioritize visual tasking in low light, we will look but not see what’s essential to a possible life or death decision.
+Prioritizing and processing what matters at that moment is preferable to attempting to see everything at once.
+If we understand what to direct our vision on, we can see-process-decide and act faster and more accurately.

 A few lights to consider from $ – $$$

-I’m NOT a fan of multi-output lights but Streamlights TEN-TAP programming allows this light to be set to one output.
+I’m NOT a fan of multi-output lights, but Streamlights TEN-TAP programming allows setting this light on one output.